py-sdl/py-sdl2/doc/modules/sdl2ext.rst

 ---------------------

-In addition to simple Pythonic wrappers for SDL2 functions and structures, the :mod:`sdl2.ext` module also offers a number of  high-level classes and functions that use SDL2 internally to provide APIs for font rendering, building GUIs, importing images, and more:
+In addition to simple Pythonic wrappers for SDL2 functions and structures, the :mod:`sdl2.ext` module also offers a number of high-level classes and functions that use SDL2 internally to provide APIs for font rendering, handling input events, importing images, and more:

 .. toctree::
 	:maxdepth: 1

+	ext/input.rst
 	ext/surface.rst
 	ext/draw.rst
 	ext/image.rst